klauswuestefeld/lizardspock/README.md

 Getting Started
 ---------------
-*As it's a multiplayer game you'll need two emulators (or devices) to test the app.*
+As it's a multiplayer game you'll need two emulators (or devices) to test the app.

 Ok, clone this project using git, import it into your Android Development Toolkit workspace and follow the steps below.

-  - Create a libs folder in the root folder of your project.
+  - Create a libs folder in the root folder of your project

-  - Download the latest snapi-no-deps.jar from [here](#) and add it to the libs folder.
+  - Download the latest snapi-no-deps.jar from [here](#) and add it to the libs folder

-  - Create two emulators

   - Run the project on both emulators and play with it for a little :)